marten-seemann/base-drafts/draft-ietf-quic-transport.md

 The payload of this packet contains STREAM frames and could contain PADDING, ACK, PATH_CHALLENGE, or PATH_RESPONSE frames.
-Handshake packets MAY contain CONNECTION_CLOSE frames if the handshake is unsuccessful.
+Handshake packets MAY contain CRYPTO_CLOSE or CONNECTION_CLOSE frames if the handshake is unsuccessful.

 ## Protected Packets {#packet-protected}